 CAS students take three business foundation courses in their junior or senior year.
-Students can also choose to take one core MBA course during their senior spring semester.
-CAS business majors typically fulfill the foundation courses as part of their major/minor requirement.
-CAS non-business majors have the opportunity to take these classes as electives in their junior and senior year (or following graduation) at the Redlands School of Business.
+Students can also take one core MBA course during their senior spring semester.
+CAS business majors typically fulfill the foundation courses as part of their major/minor requirements.
+CAS non-business majors can take these classes as electives in their junior and senior year (or after graduation) at the Redlands School of Business & Society.

-Students then take the remaining eight MBA courses post-graduation in a sequence of 8-week semesters.
+Students then take the remaining eight MBA courses post-graduation in a sequence of 8-week terms.
 Students can choose a concentration in Marketing, Global Business, Finance, or Location Analytics.

-Students can usually complete the MBA within 12 months of full-time study or 18 months part time.
+Students may complete the MBA within 12 months of full-time study or 18 months part-time.

 As a graduate of the Redlands MBA program, you will have mastered critical 21st century business skills and be able to: